matrixSamurai/portfolio_mario/Readme.md

 ## 🎯 Overview

 This is a unique portfolio website that combines the nostalgia of classic Mario games with modern web development.
-Instead of a traditional portfolio layout, visitors navigate through a Mario-style game world, breaking boxes to reveal information about education, work experience, projects, skills, and contact details.
+Instead of a traditional portfolio layout, visitors navigate through a Mario-style game world, breaking boxes to reveal information about education, work experience, projects, skills, and contact details

 ## ✨ Features